-My design is mainly inspired by the many colors in the skyline: apart from bright yellow, in fact the entire spectrum is represented.
-I have arranged the various elements loosely from north to south: 28 pieces in total.
-Of course, difficult choices had to be made: which one is in and which one is out.
-Finally, the following buildings made it to the design: from left to right, the Central Station, Calypso, the Market Hall, the Karel Doorman, the City Hall, the Cube Houses, Beurs/World Trade Center, the Pencil, Fortis, the Laurenschurch, Robeco, the Red Apple, the Coolse Poort, the Shipping and Transport College, the White House, the Euromast, the Brienenoordbridge, the Willems Bridge, the Erasmus Bridge, the Maas Tower, De Rotterdam, Las Palmas, New Orleans, Hotel New York, Montevideo and the KPN building.
-Meanwhile a construction crane is busy building more landmarks.
+My design was inspired by the many colors that can be found in the skyline.
+Apart from bright yellow, the entire spectrum is represented.
+I have arranged the different elements loosely from north to south: 28 in total.
+Of course, difficult choices had to be made: which ones should be in and which ones should be left out.
+Ultimately, the following buildings and bridges made the shortlist: from left to right the Central Station, Calypso, the Markthal, the Karel Doorman, the City Hall, the Cube Houses, Beurs WTC, the Pencil, Fortis, Saint Lawrence Church, Robeco, the Red Apple, the Coolse Poort, the Shipping and Transport College, the White House, the Euromast, the Brienenoord Bridge, the Willems Bridge, the Erasmus Bridge, the Hef, the Maastoren, the Rotterdam, Las Palmas, New Orleans, Hotel New York, Montevideo and the KPN building.
+And a construction crane is undauntedly building new iconic structures.

-In early 2016 I was approached by Marco Vink, asking if he could use my skyline design on a shirt for a Facebook group of marathon runners.
-I am more of a hiker myself but I really admire people who can run 42 kilometers and 195 meters.
-And so, specially for the occasion, I made a black and white version of my design, more adapted to the Rotterdam green color scheme of the shirt.
-And the result was that on April 10, 2016, more than a hundred runners were running the Rotterdam Marathon in that shirt.
+At the beginning of 2016 I was asked by Marco Vink, if he could use my skyline design on a shirt for a Facebook group of marathon runners.
+I am more of a hiker myself, to be honest.
+But I really admire people who can run for 42 kilometers and 195 meters.
+So I made a black and white version of my design especially for this occasion, because it better matched the Rotterdamish green color scheme of the shirt.
+And as a result on April 10, 2016, more than a hundred runners in that shirt completed the course.
 As we say in Rotterdam: awesome!